The Free Particle

 - Relationship between position uncertainty and momentum uncertainty:

-- As position uncertainty decreases, momentum uncertainty increases, and vice versa
+- When position uncertainty decreases, momentum uncertainty increases, and conversely, when momentum uncertainty decreases, position uncertainty increases

-- In other words, quantum mechanically, it is impossible to know both the position and momentum of a free particle precisely at the same time
+- That is, it is impossible to know both the position and momentum of a free particle precisely at the same time quantum mechanically

 - Phase velocity and group velocity of the wave function $\Psi(x,t)$: